Diche-Bach/Chronicle-The-Disintegration-of-Russian-Military/Chronicle-of-Russian-Disintegration.md

 3 Sept 2025 [A Russian sabotage group tried to stage a flag-raising in Kupyansk for propaganda footage, dressed as civilians, they snuck in through the ruins to film.
 Fighters from Ukraine's 10th Corps responded instantly: the group was eliminated and the tricolor seized.
 No stage for Russian lies.
 03.09.2025](https://www.reddit.com/r/DroneCombat/comments/1n7q9hd/a_russian_sabotage_group_tried_to_stage_a/)

+The Russian text in the screenshot roughly translates to:

+“Today, a Russian guy with the call sign ‘Swede’ carried the flag in the heart of the Russian city of Kupiansk, on the square where once stood a monument to the great Russian philosopher V. I. Ulyanov (Lenin).
+Eternal bonds and spiritual staples.”

+Notes

+Kupiansk: A city in Kharkiv Oblast, Ukraine, occupied by Russia in 2022 and later liberated by Ukraine.
+Russia continues to claim it symbolically.

+Lenin reference: They call Lenin a “great Russian philosopher,” which is bizarrely propagandistic and intended as ideological nostalgia.

+“Spiritual staples” (духовные скрепы): A common Putin-era propaganda phrase, meant to convey the supposed eternal cultural glue of the Russian people.

+“Swede”: The soldier’s call sign, presented here as a patriotic symbol-bearer.